Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`
+- After the command finishes, you can check if the image was added to Vagrant's registry by executing:
+`vagrant box list`

 **Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
 If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.

-- After the command finishes, you can check if the image was added to Vagrant's registry by executing:
-`vagrant box list`
-- To remove the existing image, run the following:
-`vagrant box remove centos-7-openshift.box`
+To remove the existing image, run the following command:`vagrant box remove centos-7-openshift.box`

 **Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.